JohnDHoinville/vpat-report/System_Design.md

 - Test notes textarea added under each status selection for detailed comments
 - Real-time notes updating with database persistence on blur/field exit

+### Print Feature

+- Print button added to Requirements Details modal header for tester documentation
+- Generates professional print-optimized document with all requirement details
+- Includes test instances table with checkboxes for manual status tracking
+- Contains testing checklist and notes sections for comprehensive documentation
+- Opens in new window with automatic print dialog trigger
+- Supports PDF save functionality for offline testing documentation
+- Uses Times New Roman typography with proper page margins and breaks
+- All test instances loaded (fixed 50-item pagination limit issue)

+### Interactive PDF Generation

+- "Print PDF" button added alongside print button using jsPDF library
+- Generates interactive PDF with fillable form fields for status and notes
+- Active links for URLs and WCAG documentation that open in browser
+- Fillable checkboxes for Pass/Fail/Review/N/A status selection per URL
+- Multi-line text areas for notes on each test instance and general observations
+- Interactive testing checklist with workflow checkboxes
+- Pre-populates existing notes from database into PDF form fields
+- Professional formatting with proper page breaks and typography
+- Saves progress directly in PDF when saved - no data loss
+- Client-side generation for security and performance

+### Session System Migration

+- Archived legacy /sessions endpoint, redirecting to /api/testing-sessions
+- Frontend legacy session creation functions now direct to wizard
+- Database validation updated to prioritize unified_requirements
+- Standardized on wizard-based session creation for consistency and better UX